-A less expensive option than UBT, stool antigen tests (SATs) are good alternatives for H. pylori diagnosis.
+A less expensive option for UBT, stool antigen tests (SATs), are good alternatives for H. pylori diagnosis.
 SATs can be made by means of enzyme immunoassay or immuno-chromatography[87].
-In addition, a new promising non-invasive method, the urine test for diagnosis of H. pylori infection has been largely studied as an alternative.
+In addition, a new promising non-invasive method, the urine test for the diagnosis of H. pylori infection, has been largely studied as an alternative.
 A meta-analysis from 2017[88], which included 23 studies, showed that testing for antibodies in urine samples might be a good diagnostic option.
 However, further studies are necessary to confirm the accuracy of this method.
-Finally, new strategies for serologic diagnosis of H. pylori infection have been developed through the discovery of specific serologic markers.
+Finally, new strategies for serologic diagnosis of H. pylori infection have been developed through the discovery of specific serological markers.
 A recent study evaluated the accuracy of the “hook-associated protein 2 homologue”, FliD, as a marker of this infection.
-The use of Flid ELISA method in detection of H. pylori infection provided high specificity (99%) and sensibility (97%).
-Moreover, this method presents simple technique and low costs[89].
+The use of the Flid ELISA method in the detection of H. pylori infection provided high specificity (99%) and sensibility (97%).
+Moreover, this method presents a simple technique at low cost[89].

 Treatment

 There is not a universally accepted regimen for the treatment of H. pylori infection.
-However, all of them aim the regressing of symptomatology and the healing of the mucosa damaged by the infection process[20].
-Since the 1997 Maarstricht consensus, the standard triple therapy with proton pump inhibitor (PPI) in standard dose, clarithromycin (500 mg), and amoxicillin (1 g) twice daily for 7 d have been employed in most countries as first-line regimen to eradicate H. pylori.
-The quadruple therapy with addition of bismuth (120 mg) to the regimen have been also used as a first line regimen[90].
+However, all of them target the regressing symptomatology and healing of the mucosa damaged by the infection process[20].
+Since the 1997 Maarstricht consensus, the standard triple therapy with proton pump inhibitors (PPI) in standard dose, clarithromycin (500 mg), and amoxicillin (1 g) twice daily for 7 d have been employed in most countries as a first-line regimen to eradicate H. pylori.
+The quadruple therapy, with addition of bismuth (120 mg) to the regimen, has also been used as a first-line regimen[90].
 However, the increase in microbial resistance to clarithromycin, whose prevalence varies with time and geographic region, is leading to changes in the therapeutic regimen.
 The indiscriminate use of azithromycin and erythromycin in the treatment of respiratory infections and cross-resistance among macrolide antibiotics may be responsible for the increased microbial resistance to clarithromycin[91].
 As a consequence, longer therapeutic regimens have been used for H. pylori eradication[92].
-In areas with high clarithromycin resistance, the addition of metronidazole (500 mg) concomitantly with PPI, clarithromycin and amoxicillin twice daily for 5 d, characterizing a quadruple therapy, improve the efficacy of the treatment, with a intention-to-treat higher than 90%[21].
+In areas with high clarithromycin resistance, the addition of metronidazole (500 mg) concomitantly with PPI, clarithromycin and amoxicillin twice daily for 5 d, characterizing a quadruple therapy, improves the efficacy of the treatment, with an intention-to-treat higher than 90%[21].
 Moreover, in regions with clarithromycin resistance above 15%-20%, and quinolone resistance below 10%, clarithromycin could be substituted by levofloxacin (250/500 mg) in triple therapy.
 Such exchange increases the per-protocol and intention-to-treat eradication rates of the treatment[21,93].
-In addition, the use of hybrid therapy have been suggested as an alternative to the standard approaches in some countries.
-This therapeutic scheme consists of administering PPI and amoxicillin for 14 d, adding clarithromycin and a nitroimidazole as a quadruple therapy for the final 7 d[94].
-Finally, faced to such situation, studiers have proposed the use of tailored therapy as a possible new first line treatment.
-Conducting tests for identifying the susceptibility of the bacterial strains to the different regimens seems to be a great alternative for bacterial eradication[95]
+In addition, the use of hybrid therapy has been suggested as an alternative to the standard approaches in some countries.
+This therapeutic scheme consists of administering PPI and amoxicillin for 14 d, and then adding both clarithromycin and nitroimidazole as a quadruple therapy for the final 7 d[94].
+Finally, faced with such a situation, studies have proposed the use of tailored therapy as a possible new first-line treatment.
+Conducting tests for identifying the susceptibility of the bacterial strains to the different regimens appears to be a great alternative for bacterial eradication[95].